What is Customer Due Diligence (CDD)?

 Basic Due Diligence (BDD)

 BDD is also referred to as standard due diligence or basic customer due diligence.
 It is the most common level of CDD and involves customer identification and data verification.
-Customer details can be verified using a government-issued ID, reliable third-party databases, and private data sources.
-For businesses, BDD also involves confirming the customer’s activities, source of funds, business model, and ultimate beneficial ownership.
+Businesses use a government-issued ID, trusted third-party databases, and private data sources to check customer details.
+BDD also requires businesses to confirm a customer’s activities, source of funds, business model, and ultimate beneficial ownership.

 Enhanced Due Diligence (EDD)